Materials-Consortia/OPTIMADE/optimade.md

   * This property is REQUIRED.
   * It MUST be a dictionary, where keys represent the species' name, and values are themselves dictionaries with the following keys:
     * **chemical\_symbols**: REQUIRED; MUST be a list of strings of all chemical elements composing this species.
-It MUST be one of the following:
+      *  It MUST be one of the following:
         * a valid chemical-element name, or
         * the special value `"X"` to represent a non-chemical element, or
         * the special value `"vacancy"` to represent that this site has a non-zero probability of having a vacancy (the respective probability is indicated in the `concentration` list, see below).
+      * If any one entry in the `species` list has a `chemical_symbols` list that is longer than 1 element, the correct flag in the [`structure_features`](#h.6.2.11) list MUST be set.

     * **concentration**: REQUIRED; MUST be a list of floats, with same length as `chemical_symbols`.
     The numbers represent the relative concentration of the corresponding chemical symbol in this